All right, I have three pop quizzes for you all.

 Ooo, but wait!
 Just like Moses, John gives instructions on how to dodge God’s judgment!
 Quick, look them up in the handbook: “Repent, be baptized, produce good fruit.”

 Whew!
 Okay!
 I can do that!
 I can produce good fruit, and if I can produce enough good fruit, then God won’t judge me.
 Got it, John!
 Thanks!

 But is that really John’s message?
 Is he really saying, “Be good!
 Do good deeds!
 Be a good person, and God will let you pass”?

 No, he’s not.
 In fact, it’s just the opposite.
 The order is very important:

 3. Produce fruit.

 Fruit follows repentance.
-Fruit is what grows on the tree of repentance.
-First the tree is planted, and grows into repentance, realizing, “I can’t help myself!
+It is the…fruit…produced from the tree of repentance.
+First the tree is planted, and grows: repentance, realizing, “I can’t help myself!
 I can’t be good enough to escape God’s judgement!”
 Then, when the tree of repentance is grown, it produces a flower: baptism, realizing, “only God can wash me clean!
 Only God can save me from God’s judgement!”
 And then, as the flower of baptism is pollinated by God’s Spirit through his Word, it grows up and produces fruit: this “fruit in keeping with repentance”.